-Duration of test: 14 days.
+the duration of test shall be 14 days.

-Electrical conditions:
+2) Electrical conditions:

 the system is loaded according to the ratings declared by the manufacturer, the voltage then being increased to 110 % of maximum declared rated voltage except that for 30 min during each 24 h period of the test the voltage is reduced to 90 % of minimum declared rated voltage.
-The change of voltage shall not be synchronized with the change of temperature.
+The change of voltage shall not be synchronised with the change of temperature.
 Each 24 h period shall also include at least one period in the order of 30 s during which the supply voltage is switched off.

-Thermal conditions:
+3) Thermal conditions: